arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Building with Docker

-We will build our application inside of Docker and create a docker image for our application.
+We will build the application inside of Docker and create a docker image for the application.

 Use `docker build` to build the application: